humandecoded/People-Detector/README.md

 Functionally speaking, the email and twilio options only make sense if you intend to use this script in an automated workflow.
 See above for how I use it.

-When ran, this scriptvcreates a folder named after the current date and time.
+When ran, this script creates a folder named after the current date and time.
 As it finds frames with people in them it will save a jpeg of that frame in to the folder.
 It includes a border box around common objects as well as a confidence percentage.
 This gives you a good idea of what it thinks are people and how confident it is.
 At the end it will also save a log file of all video files containing people.

 I recommend testing in your selected environment(s) and time(s) of day to make sure it will work for you.
 So far, the yolov3-tiny model has not proved accurate enough for me.
 The default is the full yolo model.